-This tutorial will give you a flying start to using the μTasker on the COLDFIRE KIRIN 3 M5225X.
-It can be fully simulated using VisualStudio 6.0 or higher and can be run on the FreescaleTM M52259EVB or M52259DEMO hardware, in which case the Codewarrior compiler and IDE with background debugger is assumed.
-Building the project using GCC is included as an optional post-build step when working in VisualStudio, but debugging with the GNU tool chain is not discussed.
+This tutorial will give you a flying start to using the μTasker on the COLDFIRE M5225X.
+It can be fully simulated using VisualStudio 6.0 or higher and can be run on the Freescale[TM] M52259EVB or M52259DEMO hardware, in which case the Codewarrior compiler and IDE with background debugger is assumed.
+Building the project using GCC is included as an optional post-build step when working in VisualStudio, but debugging with teh GNU tool chain is not discussed.
 Both M52259DEMO and M52259EVB come with inbuilt background debuggers and are a cheap way to make acquaintance with this device.
-They are delivered with a special code limited version of the compiler, whereby this is adequate for the following tutorial and more besides!
+It is delivered with a special code limited version of the compiler, but this is adequate for the following tutorial and more besides!